-Prior to starting this evaluation, verify that the new IC engine meets the latest applicable off-road emissions standards (Tier rating) for the bhp rating range of the proposed engine (see Supervisor for guidance), and also verify that the PM10 emissions factor is compliant with BACT/T-BACT requirements (if triggered).
+Prior to starting this evaluation, verify that the new IC engine meets the latest applicable off-road emissions standards (Tier rating) for the bhp rating range of the proposed engine (see Supervisor for guidance), and also verify that the PM10 emissions factor is less than or equal to 0.15 g/bhp-hr.
 If the engine does not meet these standards, the project may not be approvable (talk to your lead).